idvorkin/idvorkin.github.io/_d/2010-2-15-2016-Misc-Uncategorized.md

 ### Life Stages; 20-Exploring; 30 - Stopping what don't like; 40 - Doing what do like; 50 - Unknown (being selfless??)

 ### Best Friend Conversation: Getting Drunk; Getting Married, Kid Did X; Did you know bob, he's dead

+### Class Act:

+- NEVER speak badly of anyone
+- Only say what you'd say to their face.
+- Take full responsiblity
+- Give all credit to others.